RobertoTjesse/Lowest-Astronomical-Tide/README.md

 # Obtaining a LAT model for a defined study area

-In order to provide calibration geoids for subsea surveying data post-processing in European projects that need a common **Zero level** I created this small workflow/guideline.
+In order to provide calibration geoids for subsea surveying in European waters I created this small workflow/guideline.
 Use with care.
-It is written to be used with Windows but implementing in Linux should be easy.

 ### Prerequisites